A nation of laws.

 "No funding for allies" is not strength — it's retreat.
 Ralph will support the partnerships that keep Americans safe at home and credible abroad, while demanding the Pentagon spend every dollar wisely.

 Two-thirds of Americans begin some form of cognitive decline by age 70.
 Congress is not a lifetime appointment.
-Ralph supports federal term limits and public, in-district office hours every month.
+Ralph supports term limits in government positions, across the board.

 Republican candidate in the June 2, 2026 primary election.
 Running on a Revolution of Common Sense — to retire Doris Matsui and return CD7 to conservative representation.

-Ran for the same congressional seat (then numbered CA-6) as a write-in candidate against Doris Matsui.
+Ran for the same congressional seat (then within CA-6) as a write-in candidate against Doris Matsui.
 After 2023 redistricting, the seat is now CD7 — and more winnable than ever.

 Private practice focused on Family Law, Criminal Law, and Civil Litigation — representing working Californians in courts across the state.